Albertoenriquepaulo/LeetCodeChallenges/README.md

 In this repo you will find the code solutions of some problems from the [Leetcode Site](https://leetcode.com) using C#.

-You can find the problem description in each project as an jpg file.
+You will find the problem description in each project as an jpg file.